Royal Society of Sculptors: Patronage

-The society has received Royal Patronage since 1911 and Her Majesty, Queen Elizabeth II is the society's current Patron.
+The society has received Royal Patronage since 1911 and King Charles III is the society's current Patron.

 Governance

 The society was founded as a company limited by guarantee in 1905 and has been a registered charity since 1963.
-It is a selective membership-based organisation, whose members elect its governing council..
+It is a selective membership-based organisation, whose members elect its governing council.
 The council meets regularly to review applications and select new members.
+The current president of the Board is Laura Ford.

 Membership

 There are two types of membership: Members (formerly known as Associates until 2014) and Fellows, who are entitled to use the MRSS and FRSS post-nominal letters.
 Presidents of the society are entitled to use the post-nominal letters PRSS and Vice Presidents VPRSS.